rbuerki/death-metal-disco/_notes.md

 - ...

-DEV - FRONTEND
+DEV - PRIO 1

+- [x] ATTENTION - IF I DELETE RECORDS this most probably will shatter the relations between recs and trx on the next reset! (already happened once)
-- [ ] CRUD: check None, nan etc. --> For label it's "NA" str, cannot be None, for float it cannot be None, but np.nan, ...
+- [x] CRUD: check None, nan etc. --> For label it's "NA" str, cannot be None, for float it cannot be None, but np.nan, ...

+- [ ] CRUD UPDATE BUG (Back-end): I append the values, I do not overwrite in many-to-many relationships
+- [ ] db_functions: check the TODOs (actually you should refactor the whole thing)

 - [ ] CRUD UPDATE BUG (probably): if I update the title or artist, the record is not found for insertion ... that's gonna be hard - maybe set record_id aside then.
-- [ ] CRUD UPDATE BUG (Back-end): I append the values, I do not overwrite in many-to-many relationships
 - [ ] CRUD: clear all input in crud_app.py ... see [here](https://discuss.streamlit.io/t/reset-multiselect-to-default-values-using-a-checkbox/1941)

   ```python